patilmanali410/TestVagrantTask/README.md

 ## How to execute
 - Clone the repo
+- Sync pom.xml dependecny
-- Run project and junit test cases.
+- Run project and junit test cases [TestVagrantTest].